 Make Your Own Sourdough Starter

 Make your own sourdough starter by using the method I prefer, found on my website Make Your Own Sourdough Starter.
-Or follow the methods found in earlier Mother Earth News articles, including Creating Homemade Sourdough Bread From a Starter Mix, and a previous blog post, A Beginner’s Guide to Sourdough.
-It’s hard to completely fail with sourdough, so use the method that appeals most to you.
+Or follow the methods found in earlier Mother Earth News articles, including Creating Homemade Sourdough Bread From a Starter Mix, and a previous blog post,

 Prepare The Bread Dough